-InTents: The Farmers Market Conference Speakers
+InTents: The Farmers Market Conference 2025 Speakers

-2024 Conference Speakers
+2025 Conference Speakers

 -

-Allen Moy is Executive Director of the Pacific Coast Farmers’ Market Association (PCFMA), a nonprofit organization serving nearly 250 California farmers by operating and promoting more than 30 certified farmers’ markets in the San Francisco Bay area.
+Allen Moy is Executive Director of the Pacific Coast Farmers’ Market Association (PCFMA), a nonprofit organization serving nearly 250 California farmers by operating and promoting more than 35 certified farmers’ markets in the San Francisco Bay area.
 Allen joined PCFMA in 2003, bringing over 15 years of experience in nonprofit organizations, and was promoted to Executive Director in 2015.
 Allen is the founder of California Food Education, a nonprofit organization that seeks to increase knowledge of local and healthy foods in the Bay Area.
-He serves on the Boards of Fresh Approach, a nonprofit founded by PCFMA in 2008 to connect California communities with healthy food from California farmers through innovative food access programs including its mobile farmers’ market.
-He’s also President of the Farmers Market Coalition Board; that organization advocates for farmers’ markets at the federal level and connects market operators nationwide to build their skills and support their markets.
+He is Treasurer on the Board of Fresh Approach, a nonprofit founded by PCFMA in 2008 to connect California communities with healthy food from California farmers through innovative food access programs including its mobile farmers’ market.
+He’s also President of the Farmers Market Coalition Board; an organization advocates for farmers’ markets at the federal level and connects market operators nationwide to build their skills and support their markets.

 -